Bereavement in Judaism: Shiva – seven days

-The first stage of avelut is shiva, a week-long period of grief and mourning.
+The first stage of avelut is shiva (שבעה), a week-long period of grief and mourning.
 Observance of shiva is referred to by English-speaking Jews as "sitting shiva".
 During this period, mourners traditionally gather in one home and receive visitors.

 When they get home, the mourners refrain for a week from showering or bathing, wearing leather shoes or jewelry, or shaving.
 In many communities, mirrors in the mourners' home are covered since they should not be concerned about their personal appearance.
 It is customary for the mourners to sit on low stools or even the floor, symbolic of the emotional reality of being "brought low" by the grief.
 The meal of consolation (seudat havra'ah), the first meal eaten on returning from the funeral, traditionally consists of hard-boiled eggs and other round or oblong foods.
 This is often credited to the Biblical story of Jacob purchasing the birthright from Esau with stewed lentils (Genesis 25:34); it is traditionally stated that Jacob was cooking the lentils soon after the death of his grandfather Abraham.

 During shiva, family and friends come to visit or call on the mourners to comfort them ("shiva calls").
 This is considered a great mitzvah (commandment) of kindness and compassion.
 Traditionally, no greetings are exchanged and visitors wait for the mourners to initiate conversation.
 The mourner is under no obligation to engage in conversation and may, in fact, completely ignore their visitors.
 Visitors will traditionally take on the hosting role when attending a Shiva, often bringing food and serving it to the mourning family and other guests.
 The mourning family will often avoid any cooking or cleaning during the Shiva period; those responsibilities become those of visitors.

 There are various customs as to what to say when taking leave of the mourner(s).
-One of the most common is to say to them:
+Ashkenazi Jews recite a traditional phrase that wishes comfort to a mourner by a reassurance that they will eventually reconnect to the person who died, in the same way that God comforts the Jewish people for the destruction of the Second Temple nearly 2,000 years ago through the promise of its eventual rebuilding in the times of the Messiah.
+The visitor says to the mourner: